tehbasshunter/background-cat/README.md

 ## Running in production

 - Copy `.env.example` to `.env`
-- Customize `.env` and include your Discord token in it, like this:
+- Customize `.env` and include your Discord and paste.ee tokens in it, like this:
    ```
    # See https://docs.rs/env_logger
    RUST_LOG=error

    DISCORD_TOKEN=AAa0AAa0AAAaAaa...
+   PASTE_EE_TOKEN=aaAAaAa0AaAA0...
    BACKGROUND_CAT_PREFIX=-
    ```